 Near Clifton in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 47.63′ N, 77° 24.277′ W. Marker is near Clifton, Virginia, in Fairfax County.
-Marker is at the intersection of Balmoral Forest Road and Compton Road (County Route 659), on the right when traveling south on Balmoral Forest Road.
-Click for map.
+38° 43.678′ N, 77° 21.533′ W. Marker is near Clifton, Virginia, in Fairfax County.
+Marker is on Wolf Run Shoals Road (County Route 610) south of Henderson Road (County Route 643).
+Marker is at the end of the end of Wolf Run Shoals Road in Fairfax County.
+Touch for map.
 Marker is in this post office area: Clifton VA 20124, United States of America.
+Touch for directions.